Neutrino Magnetic Moments Meet Precision $N_{\rm eff}$ Measurements: flip rate at finite temperatures

 Since the imaginary parts can be analytically integrated even with the full quantum statistics due to the presence of two Dirac $\delta$-functions, we will use $\text{Im}\Pi_R^{L,T}$ without the HTL approximation.
 Taking further into account the contributions in the $q^2 \geqslant 0$ region, the contributions of scattering with both hard- and soft-momentum transfers will be included simultaneously.
 On the other hand, an analytic integration with the full quantum statistics cannot be obtained for the real part of $\Pi_R^{L,T}$.
 Given that the real part $\text{Re}\Pi^{L,T}_R(q)\sim \alpha T^2$ plays the role of IR regulator in the soft-momentum transfer $q^2\ll T^2$ but only serves as sub-leading corrections to the photon spectral density in the hard-momentum transfer $q^2\gg \alpha_{} T^2$, we can apply the HTL-approximated results~\cite{Carrington:1997sq,Thoma:2000dc}:

 for the photon spectral density $\rho^{L,T}(q)$ in the full momentum space.

-The computation thus far is based on one flavor $\psi$, e.g., the electron in earlier considerations, where the effective photon thermal mass is given by $m_\gamma^2=e^2 T^2/6$.
+The computation thus far considers only the contribution of the electron.
 At temperatures above the QCD phase transition, one needs to include quarks into the charged-fermion loop.
-In particular, for $\nu_R$ decoupling in the range from a few to a hundred GeV, all the SM charged fermions except for the heavy top quark should be included, which can be taken into account by replacing
+In general, for $\nu_R$ decoupling above a few hundred GeV, all the SM charged fermions and the charged $W$ boson can contribute to the photon dispersion relation in Fig.~\ref{fig:ChiralityFlip-1Loop}.
+Their contributions can be taken into account by replacing

+where $Q_{\psi}$ denotes the electric charge of $\psi$.
+Here the summation goes over all charged particles that are relativistic in the thermal bath.
+All quarks at a sufficiently high temperature contribute a combined factor of $\left(1/3\right)^{2}\times3\times3+\left(2/3\right)^{2}\times3\times3=5$ and all charge leptons contribute a factor of $3$.
+For the $W$ boson, we assume its contribution is the same as the electron, though strictly speaking it would require a more dedicated calculation.
+When the temperature is not sufficiently high, we treat $c_{\psi}$ as a step function of $T$, including only charged particles with masses below $T$.